isomerpages/moe-standrewsjc/_cca/Student Leadership/Saints For Christ.md

 we hold events like Saints Fire and the Shine Your Light Interfaith Dialogue to engage our fellow Saints.
 Together with our fellow student leadership body, we contribute to the vibrancy of College life.</p>
-<p>SFC meetings are held on Wednesdays and Fridays, and we hope to see you
-there!</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>